APO-Cefaclor Oral Suspension

 Do not take any diarrhoea medicine without first checking with your doctor.

-Keep your reconstituted liquid medicine in the refrigerator where the temperature will stay between 2 and 8°C. Keep the lid tightly closed.
+Keep your reconstituted liquid medicine in the refrigerator where the temperature stays between 2 and 8°C. Keep the lid tightly closed.

 Do not store your medicine, or any other medicine, in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.